Web Scraping With jQuery: A Complete Tutorial

 npm install jquery

-You can now use it to build a jQuery web spider.
-Let's learn how!
+You can now use it to build a real jQuery spider.
+Let's see how!

-You can find the code of the demo jQuery web scraper in this GitHub repo.
+You can find the code in this GitHub repo.
 Clone it and install the project's dependencies with the following commands:

 git clone https://github.com/Tonel/web-scraper-jquery